bbauska/Coursera-Bootstrap/readme.md

 This is for the row header.

-I\'m going to have zero margin and zero padding for the row header.
+I&apos;m going to have zero margin and zero padding for the row header.

-And then for the row contents, so I\'m going to add one more CSS class called row-content.
+And then for the row contents, so I&apos;m going to add one more CSS class called row-content.

 And then for this, I will add margin zero pixel auto, and then padding have it at 50 pixel, zero pixel, 50 and zero pixel.

-Then I\'m going to add a border at the bottom of my row here.
+Then I&apos;m going to add a border at the bottom of my row here.

 And then, the border I will give it one pixel and then call it a ridge.